When to register a death

 - a council tenant

 - on the Voter's Roll

-- a member of the local library
+- a library member

 The information you give will be treated securely and confidentially.
 The organisations we contact will use the information to update records, end services, benefits and credits as appropriate and resolve any outstanding issues.